mako-framework/docs/04_databases_sql/04_migrations.md

 }
 ```

-> Every migration is executed inside a transaction if the database supports transactional DDL (Postgres and SQLite).
+> Every migration is executed inside a transaction if the database supports transactional DDL (PostgreSQL and SQLite).
 You can disable the use of transactions by setting the `$useTransaction` property to `false`.

 <a id="usage:running_migrations"></a>